omnetpp/omnetpp/doc/src/userguide/launcher.rst

    If you have problems with starting the debug session, check whether:

    -  your executable is built with debug information,
-   -  you can run the same executable without problem (using the same launch configuration, but with adding a ``_dbg`` suffix to the executable name), and
+   -  you can run the same executable without a problem (using the same launch configuration, but with adding a ``_dbg`` suffix to the executable name), and
    -  the debugger type is set properly on the :guilabel:`Debugger` tab of the :guilabel:`Launch` dialog.